MEAN-stack/Angular-range-control/README.md

 ![Screenshot](https://github.com/MEAN-stack/Angular-range-control/blob/master/Slider3b.jpg)

-I don't actually know what the problem is here, but I'm going to fix it by removing the slider-negative element, and giving the target element a red background.
-That's better:
+I don't actually know what the problem is here, but I'm going to fix it by removing the slider-negative element, and giving the target element a red background:

 ![Screenshot](https://github.com/MEAN-stack/Angular-range-control/blob/master/Slider3c.jpg)

+That's better!

 ## Step 4 - Range settings